-The PSAE program is administered in April, with a makeup administration in May; a retake for grade 12 students is offered in October.
-So that scores from these different administrations are comparable, as well as to allow tracking of trends across time, new forms of the ACT Test, WorkKeys assessments, and the ISBE-developed science test must be placed on the PSAE score scales.
+The PSAE program is administered in April, with a makeup administration in May.
+So that scores from these different administrations are comparable, as well as to allow tracking of trends across time, new forms of the PSAE must be related to older forms.
+The ACT, WorkKeys assessments, and the ISBE-developed science test must be placed on the PSAE score scales.
 This is accomplished by equating new forms of the tests to a form already on the underlying raw score scale.
-These equated raw scores are then converted to Z-scores, combined using equal weighting, and converted using the PSAE raw-to-scale-score conversion.

 To maintain PSAE scores over time, new forms of the components are developed to rigid, consistent content and statistical specifications, and the raw component scores for new forms are equated to the raw scores of the base form.
-These non-integer scores are then inserted into the raw-to-PSAE score conversions developed in the scaling study; this process retains the equal weighting of components across PSAE forms, and allows PSAE scores from 2006 to be compared to PSAE scores from 2001.
+These non-integer scores are then inserted into the raw-to-PSAE score conversions developed in the scaling study, which allows PSAE scores from 2009 to be compared to PSAE scores from prior years.

-Equating of ISBE forms
+Equating of the ISBE-Developed Science Test

-New forms of the ISBE Science Test are equated using a common item design.
+New forms of the ISBE-developed science test are equated using a common item design.
 In a common-item design, the new form has a set of items in common with a previously administered (and equated) form.
 The common items are chosen to represent the content and statistical characteristics of the test and are interspersed among the new items on the new form.
-The common items have estimated Rasch parameters that are on the "ISBE Science scale", due to their having appeared on the previously administered form, and having been calibrated and scaled at that time.
+The common items have estimated Rasch parameters that are on the "ISBE-developed science scale," due to their having appeared on the previously administered form, and having been calibrated and scaled at that time.
 When the data on the new form is calibrated, the common item parameters are fixed at their scaled values from the previous administration, and thus the common items serve to anchor the scaling of all the items on the new form.

-Equating of WorkKeys forms
+Equating of WorkKeys Forms